 - Allaudin Khilji's general Malik Kafur attacked Warangal and Prataparudra in 1323, which led to the decline of the Kakatiyas.
 Till 1687, the region remains under the Delhi Sultanate.

-- Nizam-ul-Mulk Asaf Jah (Asif Jahin Nizam dynasty) was established and in 1769, he made Hyderabad his capital of the empire.
-From 1724-1948 Asaf Jahis.
-The Emperor Farruksiyar appointed Qamar-ud-din Khan in 1712 as the viceroy of Deccan and gave him the title Nizam-ul-Mulk.
-The autonomous province of Mughal empire was established when Qamar-du-din Khan defeated Mubariz Khan and reclaimed the Deccan Suba.
-He took the name Asif Jah and came to be known as Asif Jhahi dynasty.
+- Nizam-ul-Mulk Asaf Jah (Asif Jahin Nizam dynasty) was established and in 1769, he made Hyderabad the capital of the empire.
+From 1724-1948 Asaf Jahi's.
+Emperor Farruksiyar appointed Qamar-ud-din Khan in 1712 as the viceroy of Deccan and gave him the title Nizam-ul-Mulk.
+The autonomous province of the Mughal empire was established when Qamar-du-din Khan defeated Mubariz Khan and reclaimed the Deccan Suba.
+He took the name Asif Jah and came to be known as the Asif Jhahi dynasty.
 He named the area Hyderabad Deccan.
 The divisions of Telangana i.e. Medak and Warangal were part of their realm.
-The Hyderabad city became the formal capital of the Nizams in 1769.
+Hyderabad city became the formal capital of the Nizams in 1769.

 - Till 1946, the region remained under the British and the Nizam of Hyderabad.
 This is the year also when the rebellion was quelled by the Nizam's Razakars or mercenaries.

 - To provide the recommendation for the reorganisation of the State boundaries, in December 1953, The States Reorganisation Commission was appointed.
-Language of both the states are common but the panel was not in favour of an immediate merger of Telangana with Andhra.
+The language of both states is common but the panel was not in favour of an immediate merger of Telangana with Andhra.
 But due to the intervention of leaders, in November 1956, Telangana and Andhra states were merged.

-- In April 2014, General Elections, Telangana Rashtra Samithi emerged victorious by winning 63 of the 119 seats and formed the government.
+- In April 2014, General Elections, Telangana Rashtra Samithi emerged victorious by winning 63 of the 119 seats and forming the government.
 Sri K Chandrashekar Rao was sworn in as the First Chief Minister of Telangana.
-The Telangana state was inaugurated formally on 2 June, 2014.
+The Telangana state was inaugurated formally on 2 June 2014.

 How is Telangana Formation Day celebrated?

 This day signifies the sustained Telangana Movement history through the years for a separate state.
 State every year sponsors several events.
-Telangana State Awards for exemplary contribution in different fields are presented at different events.
-At several Hotels, Telangana food festivals are organised etc. But this year due to COVID-19, the celebration will not be as grand as always.
+Telangana State Awards for exemplary contributions in different fields are presented at different events.
+At several Hotels, Telangana food festivals are organised, etc. But this year due to COVID-19, the celebration will not be as grand as always.